jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ##### Shell Method

 The Shell Method allows interaction through a shell command and the Unix pipe system.
-This woulds developers to create their UDL in a flexible way, supporting any language and framework the developer wants to use (Python, Golang, Java etc.) - the only requirement is it must be startable by a shell command.
+This allows developers to create their UDL in a flexible way, supporting any language and framework the developer wants to use (Python, Golang, Java etc.) - the only requirement is it must be startable by a shell command.